Dreaming381/Latios-Framework/Documentation~/Core/README.md

 # Latios Framework Core

 Latios.Core offers a toolbox of extensions to the Unity.Entities package.
 It does not abstract away ECS nor provide an alternative ECS.
-Many Latios packages depend on Latios.Core.
+The other modules in this framework all depend on Core.

 Check out the [Getting Started](Getting%20Started.md) page!